bihealth/sodar-server/docs_manual/source/app_samplesheets_irods_ticket.rst

 To delete an access ticket, open the dropdown menu associated with a ticket in the ticket list and select :guilabel:`Delete Ticket`.
-After confirming the deletion, the collection the ticket targeted can no longer be accessed with the token string.
+After confirming the deletion, the collection or data object the ticket targeted can no longer be accessed with the token string.

 Managing Tickets for UCSC Track Hubs